 Early life of the Countess

 It is worth noting that I possess a tenuous family link – not to these illicit actions – but rather to the former owner of this passenger launch cum tug.
-My aunt married a Mr Wood and her mother-in-law’s father was Joseph Giri, a so-called “Passenger Boat Proprietor” who had purchased some the first steam tugs in Port Elizabeth.
+My aunt married a Mr Wood and her mother-in-law’s father was Joseph Giri, a so-called “Passenger Boat Proprietor” who had purchased some of the first steam tugs in Port Elizabeth.
 These vessels were probably used for transporting passengers and goods in the bay and also for coastal trade.
 It should be remembered that during this period, Port Elizabeth never possessed a proper enclosed harbour.
 Instead, it comprised three jetties protruding out to sea, unprotected from the devastating south-easter winds.
 All ships anchored somewhere in the Bay and goods and passengers first had to be transhipped to smaller vessels for passage to one of the three jetties or the beach.

 As Joseph died fairly young, and his children were too young to take over the running of the business, it was sold to the Messina Brothers who were launch proprietors.
 Included in that sale of assets was this steam launch with the pretentious name – The Countess of Carnarvon.

-Rhodes had always been an arch imperialist even more than the political establishment in England.
+Rhodes had always been an arch imperialist even more so than the political establishment in England.
 He dreamt megalomaniac dreams of British hegemony over vast swathes of Africa.
 In many ways, Rhodes disdained convention, one being his personal life.
 In fact, his love life was an enigma to society in an era when homosexuality was considered to be an abomination.
 His attraction to young men belied the impression conjured up as a macho man.